Argent77/DjinniCompanion/README.md

 5. **Alternate djinni portrait by Ulb:** Choose this component if you want to replace the default portrait of the djinni Afaaq by an alternate version. ([Preview](https://argent77.github.io/DjinniCompanion/images/AfaaqAlternate.jpg))

+6. **Disable IWD:EE Quest:** (IWD:EE Version only) The quest, which is attached to the presence of the djinni in the party, includes a number of challenging battles.
+Choose this component if you want to skip this quest entirely.

-6. **Add Infinity Animation creatures:** (Full Version only) This component will be triggered only if the mod "Infinity Animations" and its subcomponent "Distinctive Genies" have been installed.
+7. **Add Infinity Animation creatures:** (Full Version only) This component will be triggered only if the mod "Infinity Animations" and its subcomponent "Distinctive Genies" have been installed.
 It replaces a couple of creature animations with more natural looking versions.

 ## Details